branislavjenco/branislavjenco.github.io/_posts/2022-01-10-desired-state.md

 (Note: this material was presented at [NDC Oslo 2021](https://ndcoslo.com/agenda/desired-state-how-react-kubernetes-and-control-theory-have-lots-in-common-0ded/0llw0hsd6pk))

-In this post I simply want to share with you a certain type of abstraction that I've encountered over the last couple of years working across the stack.
-It’s a model that comes up again and again in various areas of computing, from UI engineering to infrastructure management, databases, programming language theory and elsewhere.
+In this post I want to share with you a certain type of abstraction that I've encountered over the last couple of years working across the stack.
+It’s a model that comes up again and again in various areas of computing, from UI engineering to infrastructure management, databases, programming language theory etc.

 For lack of a better term, we could call that abstraction *desired state*, but that name only describes a part of it.
 I'll go through some of the ways that we can look at this abstraction and show some examples of where it's used.
-My hope is that by the end of this talk you'll be able to not only spot this abstraction in the tools and APIs you encounter, but also be able to assess whether it's worth using in the projects and products you work on.
+My hope is that by the end you'll be able to not only spot this abstraction in the tools and APIs you encounter, but also be able to assess whether it's worth using in your projects.

 ## Outline

-This post has eight parts.
 I will start with some general motivation and go through a simple example of how we can look at systems even outside of our domain with this abstraction in mind.
 This will give us some general principles that underlie this model.
 Then I'll present several different angles from which we can look at this abstraction, with examples from well-known tools like React, Kubernetes, and Terraform.
 At the end I'll mention the things you should think about when applying this abstraction yourself.

 ### Mental models

-It is said that all models are wrong, but some are useful.
-We as developers constantly deal with models, most intimately in the case of our internal, mental models of how things work.
-It can be useful to look at different fields, industries or areas within and try to spot connections between concepts across them and find common models.
+[All models are wrong, but some are useful](https://en.wikipedia.org/wiki/All_models_are_wrong).
+Working with software, we constantly deal with models, most intimately in the case of our internal, mental models of how things work and it can be useful to look at different fields, industries or areas within and try to spot connections between concepts across them and find common models.
 Sometimes you find seemingly unrelated things that rhyme with each other.

 Your models will never be perfect, but that’s not the point.
-They help a lot with learning, as new things can be quickly mapped to your existing mental models.
-Kind of like when learning languages – the more languages you know, the easier it gets.
-Whether that’s human languages or programming languages.
-The syntax changes, but the underlying model doesn’t.
+When learning new things, these can be more easily mapped to your existing mental models.
+Kind of like when learning languages – the more languages you know, the easier it gets (whether that’s human languages or programming languages).
+The syntax changes, but the underlying models often doesn’t.
 It allows one to think more clearly about things especially when the brain fog sets in in a long Teams meeting.

 ### Abstraction or interface?

-The desired state model I want to describe can be found in common tools and libraries within frontend web development, backend development, databases, infrastructure, GUIs and others.
+The desired state systems I want to describe can be found in common tools and libraries within frontend web development, backend development, databases, infrastructure, GUIs and others.
 It's a model of an abstraction, but it's closely tied to the notion of an interface, as the abstraction fundamentally changes how we as developers, or our users, or other systems, interact with a system.

 What is even an abstraction?
 The authors of the wonderful book *Concepts, Techniques, and Models of Computer Programming* define it as *any tool or device that solves a particular problem* [1].

-That's a very general and correct definition but I especially like the take of Joel Spolsky who simply states that *abstractions are pretending*.
+That's a very general and correct definition but I especially like the take of Joel Spolsky, who simply states that *abstractions are pretending*.
 He says: "What is a string library?
 It’s a way to pretend that computers can manipulate strings just as easily as they can manipulate numbers.
 What is a file system?
 It’s a way to pretend that a hard drive isn’t really a bunch of spinning magnetic platters that can store bits at certain locations, but rather a hierarchical system of folders-within-folders containing individual files that in turn consist of one or more strings of bytes".[2]

 Abstractions are central to what we do.
-I find that the most difficult work for me, but also the most rewarding, is not writing programs but rather designing abstractions.
+I find that the most rewarding work is not writing programs but rather designing abstractions.
 Programming a computer is primarily designing and using abstractions to achieve new goals.
 It's exciting when you can build something which hides away some of the underlying complexity and present a simpler interface for whoever or whatever is using your system.

 This was all rather abstract, so let's get to an example from everyday life.